WHY I SHOULD NOT FAIL?

 This concept is not only prevalent in Hinduism but is very popular in various denominations of Christianity in the West.
 Norbert Elias talks about this kind of civilizing process by tracing the history of manners.
 The text called the History of Manners, throws light on how regulating impulses leads to arousal of anxiety.
 Because of no or less outlet through control on passion and violence.
 This control eventually ends up into boredom and restlessness.
 Finally, sensibility of individuals increases and judgement becomes finer and more nuanced.

-The Civilizing Process: Lengthening Independency Chain
+The Civilizing Process: Lengthening Independency Chains

 When I read The Civilizing Process, I found the chapter on ‘Lengthening Independency Chains’ especially interesting.
 I could instantly relate to the concept of ‘webs of interconnectedness.’
 When the competition ‘to excel’ reaches a certain level, the number of social functions also increase, the web of actions becomes organized, strict and results in self-compulsion on the individual ‘to excel’.
 Norbert Elias engages with the example of the ‘emergence of the King, the restrictions on Nobles and the King’s monopoly over military forces.’